prismicio/prismic-gatsby/packages/gatsby-source-prismic/docs/migrating-from-v3-to-v4.md

 ### Update Gatsby version

-The latest version of Gatsby v3 is highly recommended when using gatsby-source-prismic V4.
-If your site is using Gatsby v2, please migrate to v3 first.
-Most projects can upgrade their version of Gatsby without much effort by following [the official v2 to v3 migration guide][gatsby-migration-v2-v3].
+The latest version of Gatsby V3 is highly recommended when using gatsby-source-prismic V4.
+If your site is using Gatsby V2, please migrate to V3 first.
+Most projects can upgrade their version of Gatsby without much effort by following [the official Gatsby V2 to V3 migration guide][gatsby-migration-v2-v3].

 ```js
 // package.json